 Torture and other ill-treatment

-Migrant workers continued to face exploitation and abuse by employers.
-In July, more than 2,000 migrant workers participated in a peaceful march to protest against non-payment of their salaries by employers.
+Migrant workers continued to face exploitation.
+In March and June, migrant workers participated in marches to peacefully protest against unpaid salaries.

 Bahrain resumed executions after a hiatus of nearly seven years, executing three Bahrainis in January.
 The courts continued to hand down death sentences for offences including murder and terrorism-related charges.